 - Stoddard solvent.
 Harder to find, this is a petroleum-based solvent that is becoming rare.
 Because of fire regulations, this solvent cannot be used in strip mall type dry-cleaning establishments, and is therefore not commonly used.
 You may find this solvent in older dry-cleaning shops that have been around for a while.
 It is safer for cleaning dresses with sequins and beads than perchloroethylene.
 The Stoddard solvent shouldn’t melt beads and sequins or affect the glue if they are glued on.

-- Exxon DF-2000 (Also called Hydro-carbon) This is a newly formulated petroleum-based solvent.
+- Hydro-carbon (sometimes called DF-2000) This is a newer formulated petroleum-based solvent.
 Like the Stoddard solvent, it is safer for beads and sequins, but is not quite as effective at degreasing as perchloroethylene and the Stoddard solvent.
 However, it has fewer fire restrictions than the Stoddard formula and may be the formula of the future as many dry-cleaning shops change over to this new solvent.

 - Greenearth This is a fairly new silicone based solvent.
 Like Hydro-carbon, it is safer for beads and sequins, but is not quite as effective at degreasing as perchloroethylene and the Stoddard solvent.
 However, it is safer for the environment and has less government restrictions than any other solvent.